tensorpack/tensorpack/examples/GAN/README.md

 ## Image2Image.py

 Image-to-Image following the setup in [pix2pix](https://github.com/phillipi/pix2pix).
-It requires the datasets released by the original authors.

 For example, with the cityscapes dataset, it learns to generate semantic segmentation map of urban scene: